Sublime Federer dances into French Open fourth round

 Benneteau, who has been struggling with a groin problem, bowed out on the first match point when he could not retrieve another powerful Federer forehand.

-"I felt I was not at the best level given all the efforts I made during the first two matches," he said.
-"And also the pain that I have.

-"And due to this I was not 100 per cent present, physically speaking, which means that it was getting tougher and tougher on the court."

-Federer, one of the Paris crowd's favourites, left Court Philippe Chatrier to a standing ovation.
+Federer left Court Philippe Chatrier on a standing ovation from the Paris crowd.

 Benneteau started with an exquisite crosscourt forehand winner and took the first game on Federer's serve but the Frenchman, who beat the Swiss in Rotterdam this year, could not sustain the pace.